 * Please note that 2018 is my last year serving in the U.S. House of Representatives.
 As such, this will be the final year for internship opportunities in my office.

-** There are a finite number of internship spots still available for the 2018 spring and summer sessions.
-Details are below!
+** There are still a finite number of spots available in my Plano office for the fall session.

 Click on a bullet point to jump down to that portion of the page:

 D.C.
 Interns’ Office Responsibilities and Opportunities

 D.C. interns are responsible for giving guided Capitol tours, assisting with legislative research and constituent services, processing mail, and other duties.
 In addition, interns have an opportunity to observe committee hearings on a variety of issues, attend an impressive speakers' series designed for interns during the summer, and accompany staff to various receptions hosted by trade associations in Washington D.C.

 3rd District interns are responsible for assisting with constituent services and casework, processing mail, conducting research, and other duties.
 In addition, interns have an opportunity to attend events with me and my staff in Texas.

 While exact dates of internships vary on a yearly basis, approximate dates for internships are provided below:

 | term ended

 May - August